 5. Sheet Mulch

-It is best to apply sheet mulch, especially the heavy kind, after mowing and trimming poison ivy plants.
+Apply sheet mulch, especially the heavy kind, after mowing and trimming poison ivy plants.

 6. Get Some Goats

 And when all else fails, let the goats out and eat these plants!
 Goats are known to love poison ivy plants.
-And with a little bit of training, you can have them stay in a spot and eat up all your problems away.
+With a little bit of training, you can have them stay in a spot and eat up all your problems away.
 With some fresh goat’s milk on the side, too.